 I have, in the past, attempted to maintain a couple of blogs about writing.
 They usually died a death when I realised that I was writing more about the act of writing than doing any scripts themselves.
 Welcome to what I hope will be a much more successful excursion.

 My name is Cameron Phillips, I am 36 years old and I live in a town called Gretna in Southern Scotland.
 At some point in 1997 whilst visiting the careers adviser in school I said I wanted to write scripts for a living.
 She turned to me, said there ‘wasn’t much call for that around here’ and then passed me a few leaflets about joining the local nuclear power industry.
-I have yet to read them
+I have yet to read them, they’re probably long since in the bin.

 I studied Media Production at Cumbria Institute of the Arts between 1999 and 2004, gaining both a National Diploma and BA (Hons) Degree.
 For my final degree project we made a short film about setting up an internet self help group called ‘Advice2Go’.
 It was nominated for an award by the Royal Television Society in 2004.
 It didn’t win.
 Around this time I began to write off to various production companies mostly in the field of comedy.
 The Comedy Unit in Glasgow did offer me a writer’s brief for Watson’s Wind Up.
 It did not arrive.